tsedio/tsed/docs/docs/serve-files.md

 ---
 # Serve files

-To serve static files such as images, CSS files, and JavaScript files, Ts.ED use `express.static` and `koa-send` for Express and Koa respectively.
+To serve static files such as images, CSS files, and JavaScript files, Ts.ED uses `express.static` and `koa-send` for Express and Koa respectively.

 ## Configuration